Search skillsforcare.org.uk

 What works in retaining staff in adult social care

-Our State of the adult social care sector and workforce in England 2022 report shows that pay, travel to work distances, training and qualifications, and contract type are all factors that affect an employee's propensity to remain in an adult social care job.
+Our State of the adult social care sector and workforce in England 2022 report showed that pay, travel to work distances, training and qualifications, and contract type are all factors that affect an employee's propensity to remain in an adult social care job.

 Our study into new starters in adult social care found the best ways to retain new starters are to: